Industry Insights

 Many of these organizations still use the lab information system they acquired 10 or more years ago to their detriment.
 That’s because there have been many changes in the last few years, both in the laboratory operating and regulatory environments, with new regulatory constraints and an emphasis on cost containment and LIS system software capabilities.

-To justify replacing the antiquated medical LIS system it will be necessary to develop and present strong operating, cost-impact, and business-related justifications.
+To justify replacing the antiquated LIS medical system it will be necessary to develop and present strong operating, cost-impact, and business-related justifications.

-- The current LIS system’s integration with laboratory billing/lab revenue cycle management (lab RCM) systems and other institutional laboratory software systems is poor.
+- The LIS system’s integration with laboratory billing/lab revenue cycle management (lab RCM) systems and other institutional laboratory software systems is poor.

 - The lab uses pathology software and hardware that’s no longer mainstream (inconsistent with national or industry standards and incompatible with existing laboratory software systems).